sdiehl/wiwinwlh/tutorial.md

 ```

 This can alternatively be written in terms of an anonymous *lambda function*
-which is backslash following by a space separated list of arguments, followed by
+which is backslash followed by a space separated list of arguments, followed by
 a function body.

 ```haskell